bpolaszek/shh/README.md

 ## Configuration

-* Add the bundle to your kernel.
+* Add the bundle to your kernel (come on, you're not using Flex?).
-* Create your keys:
+* Generate your keys:
     * Create a `shh` directory into your config directory `mkdir -p config/shh` (or `mkdir -p app/config/shh` for Symfony 3)
-    * Generate your keys with `php bin/console shh:generate:keys`
+    * Run`php bin/console shh:generate:keys`
     * If you provided one, store the passphrase in the `SHH_PASSPHRASE` environment variable
     * Add `config/shh/private.pem` (or `app/config/shh/private.pem` for Symfony 3) to your `.gitignore` and upload it to your production server.